-The scheme is administered by officers within the OPCC.
-They are a point of contact for the teams and co-ordinators, and collate and monitor the statistics of visits.
-There are 3 custody suites and and a team of ICVs.
-The team of ICVs has a co-ordinator and an appointed Volunteers Manager from the OPCC.
+The scheme is administered by a Volunteers Manager within the OPCC.
+The Volunteers Manager is the point of contact for the team, and collates and monitors the statistics of visits.
+There are three custody suites and a team of ICVs.

-The process of a visit is outlined on this web page, but the thoughts and experiences of each ICV may, understandably, differ.
-We asked a current visitor to give a view on her time and experiences in the Scheme and you can read her thoughts here.
+The process of a visit is outlined on this web page and within the ICV Handbook but the thoughts and experiences of each ICV may, understandably, differ.
+We asked a previous visitor to give a views on her time and experiences in the Scheme and you can read her thoughts here.

 The scheme does not require a huge amount of the volunteers time as we appreciate that people lead very busy lives, however it does require a level of commitment and flexibility.
-During the first six months ICVs are required to complete an induction training programme consisting of 3 evenings and 1 Saturday.
+During the first six months ICVs are required to complete an induction training programme consisting of three evenings and one Saturday.

 Upon appointment, ICV’s are given a memorandum of understanding, which further details what is expected from them.
 To see a copy, please click here.

-Weekend visits must be carried out by each team to ensure an even distribution of visits.
+Weekend visits must be carried out to ensure an even distribution of visits.
 It is helpful if several volunteers are willing to carry out frequent weekend visits, and each volunteer must undertake at least one weekend visit after 8pm.
-This is detailed in the memorandum of understanding.
+This is detailed in the Memorandum of Understanding.

-Many steps are taken to ensure the safety of visitors; Visitors can only undertake visits in pairs and the visitors will be advised by the police if there are any specific health and safety risks from detainees and advise if it is ever unsafe for ICVs to visit a particular detainee.
-Information is also given in the hand book about specific situations and safety concerns to be aware of, but overall, the process is safe and well controlled.
+Many steps are taken to ensure the safety of visitors.
+Visitors can only undertake visits in pairs and the visitors will be advised by the police if there are any specific health and safety risks from detainees and advise if it is ever unsafe for ICVs to visit a particular detainee.
+Information is also given in the ICV Hand Book about specific situations and safety concerns to be aware of, but overall, the process is safe and well controlled.